-If you’re a woman, your chance of developing and dying from heart disease is the same as a man’s.
-Yet research shows you may be less likely to get a prompt diagnosis or aggressive treatment.
-One reason may be the lack of knowledge about heart disease risk factors.
+Heart disease is the number one cause of death for women.
+Although a woman’s risk of developing and dying from heart disease can be as high as a man’s, research shows women may be less likely to get a prompt diagnosis or aggressive treatment.
+One reason may be the difference in heart disease risk factors.

-Pregnancy Complications Affect Heart Disease Risk
+Heart Disease Risk Factors in Women

 “Women may have chest pain that’s sharp or stabbing instead of a feeling of pressure,” said Daubert.
-“Women having heart attacks may have jaw, neck, or arm pain.
-Or they may not have pain but instead have nausea, vomiting, sweating, or a sense of impending doom.
+“They may have jaw, neck, or arm pain.
+Or they may have nausea, vomiting, sweating, or a sense of impending doom.
 Those are just as important, but women sometimes don’t associate them with heart attack.
 Or they’re concerned that if they describe those symptoms, they may be seen as having anxiety.”

 If you’re having these types of symptoms, seek medical help immediately.
 Don’t assume it’s not heart-related or that you’re not at risk because you’re a woman.

 What Can You Do to Protect Your Heart?

 - Know the facts.
 Women get heart disease and die from it at least as often as men do.

 - Reduce your risk.
 It’s important to manage your cholesterol, weight, blood pressure, and blood sugar.
 Be physically active, and quit smoking.
 (Duke has tobacco cessation programs that can help.)
 If you have a history of depression, anxiety, pregnancy complications, infertility, PCOS, early-onset periods, or early menopause, make sure your doctor knows this.

 - Don’t wait to protect your heart.
 You’re never too young.

 - Learn how heart attack symptoms may be different in women.
 If you think you might be having a heart attack, get emergency treatment right away.